Clairty-Digital-Twin/clarity-loop-frontend/README.md

 -   **Documentation Sync**: Several audit documents (`AUTH_CRITICAL_AUDIT_REPORT.md`, etc.) now contain outdated information since issues have been resolved.

 ### 📱 **Current Focus**: Real Device Testing
 The authentication system is now stable and ready for real device testing with HealthKit data integration.

+## 🚨 **Critical Fix: SwiftUI Background Launch Bug**

+This app was previously affected by a critical SwiftUI framework bug that caused crashes during background app launches. **This has been RESOLVED** using the official Apple DTS Engineer recommended solution.

+**⚠️ Important for Developers:**
+- See `SWIFTUI_BACKGROUND_LAUNCH_BUG.md` for complete documentation
+- All environment keys now use safe default values
+- Never use `fatalError` in `EnvironmentKey` default values
+- Reference: Apple Developer Forums Thread #744194

+This fix ensures the app can be safely launched by iOS background processes (HealthKit sync, CloudKit, background refresh, etc.) without crashing.